Personnel Leasing in Eastern Europe

 Personnel leasing can be useful in various situations:

-• When a company temporarily has an increased need for personnel.
-This may be the case, for example, during a seasonal peak phase or when carrying out a major project.
-Personnel leasing allows companies to react flexibly to these peaks without having to enter into long-term employment contracts.
-They have the option of hiring qualified employees for the desired period and then releasing them as soon as the demand is covered.
+• When a company temporarily has an increased need for personnel, for example, during a seasonal peak phase or when carrying out a major project, personnel leasing allows companies to react flexibly to these peaks without having to enter into long-term employment contracts.
+They have the option of hiring qualified employees for the desired period and then releasing them as soon as the demand is met.

 • If a company needs specific expertise - be it in the IT sector or in another specialist area - but does not have the appropriate resources or has been unable to find a suitable candidate, personnel leasing is a good option.
 Personnel leasing also relieves the burden on a company's internal HR departments.
 The search for suitable applicants and administrative tasks such as drawing up contracts and payroll accounting are taken over by the external service provider.